 Basic level requirements: They must be met during the first year of implementation.
-Some of the basic requirements are also categorized as critical requirements, the compliance of the critical requirements is mandatory since the first year and throughout the program cycle.
-To consider that the HACOFCO supplier at origin is at the basic level, it must ensure that its supply chain meets 85% of the applicable basic requirements and 100% of the applicable critical requirements during verification.
-A failure to meet any critical requirement does not allow the farm or any facility to achieve the Responsible Sourced Verification Status.
+Some of the basic requirements are categorized as critical requirements.
+Compliance with the critical requirements is mandatory from the first year and throughout the program cycle..
+For the HACOFCO supplier to receive the initial verification against CONNECT is at the basic level, it must ensure that its supply chain meets 85% of the applicable basic requirements and 100% of the applicable critical requirements.
+A failure to meet any critical requirement does not allow the farm or any facility to achieve the CONNECT Verified Status.